 “I’m not encouraging massive boycotts of turning off the news.
 That’s what the left does.“

 It’s both comical and more than a little sad watching the Republican Party resort to the sort of petty grievance culture antics that have long been a trademark of the all too fragile far left.
-“I saw something I didn’t like, and it made me very mad,” so now the Republicans have resorted to a boycott of the NFL, just like, coincidentally, the left is at the same time.
+“I saw something I didn’t like, and it made me very mad,” so now the Republicans have resorted to a boycott of the NFL, just like, coincidentally, the left is right now as well.
 Seriously, some NFL fans on the left are refusing to support the NFL until Colin Kaepernick is signed by an NFL team.
 The NFL can’t seem to make anyone happy these days.

 As much as Republicans want to believe private citizens can be compelled to participate in a political activity “because it’s culturally expected” or “because it’s their job“, that will fly about as far as DOMA or compelling people to stand for the pledge of allegiance did once it comes up against someone’s actual individual rights.
 We do not compel people to participate in political activities in the United States, and “standing and facing the flag of the United States of America” is the definition of a political activity, so any argument along those lines is as much of a nonstarter as Kaepernick.